hoang-tran/hoang-tran.github.io/_drafts/unit-test-network-layer-in-ios.md

 open GetUserSuccess.json
 {% endhighlight %}

+Open this link <https://api.github.com/users/hoang-tran> in your browser.

-Paste the json content from Postman to the **GetUserSuccess.json** file:
+Paste the json content to the **GetUserSuccess.json** file:

 {% highlight json %}
 {